High Rollers: 1987–88

+The sound effect for rolling doubles was also used on Wheel of Fortune from 1992 to 2008 when a cash bonus was offered immediately after solving a puzzle in the main game (usually with categories named "Clue", "Fill in the Blank", etc.)

 The Big Numbers

 The champion rolled the dice and attempted to remove the digits 1 through 9 from the board, with a large prize awarded for clearing them all.
 A larger game board, positioned to the contestant's right on the stage, was used, except on the 1978–80 series, which used the same board as the main game.
 Insurance markers were awarded for rolling doubles, with each marker giving the contestant another roll of the dice after making a bad roll.
 These markers did not carry over to the main game.

 Contestants were awarded $100 for each digit removed from the board.
 In the earliest episodes of the 1974–76 version, contestants could stop and take this money after a good roll.
 A bad roll with no insurance markers, or eliminating all digits except for the 1, ended the game and forfeited the money.
 The contestant won a car for removing eight digits, and $10,000 for all nine.
 The rules were soon changed to eliminate the car bonus and allow the contestant to keep any accumulated money even after making a bad roll.

 The 1978–80 version offered three top prizes at different times: a car plus $5,000 cash, the car alone, and the $5,000 alone.
 The 1987–88 version offered a prize of $10,000 and was played using a special pair of gold-colored dice.

 The Big Numbers bonus round was also used on Las Vegas Gambit, which was hosted by future High Rollers host Wink Martindale and was also produced by Heatter-Quigley Productions, in 1981.
 The round used the same dice table as the 1978–80 version (complete with sound effects) and had the same rules, but the top award was an accumulating jackpot of prizes known as the "Gambit Galaxy."

 Champions stayed on the show until they were defeated or until they won five matches (seven on the 1978–80 version).
 On the 1987–88 version, winning five matches originally won a new car but was later dropped by the time a contestant finally retired undefeated, which led to more cars being awarded in some of the mini-games played during the main game.